YosiElias/Ex4_OOP/README.md

 ## Download and run

-First clone the project.
+* First clone the project.
-Next run the jar file like this: java -jar Ex4_Server_v0.0.jar __ Instead of the underscore put a number between 0 and 15 (levels).
+* Next go to cmd were the project's folder is, and run the jar file like this: java -jar Ex4_Server_v0.0.jar __ Instead of the underscore put a number between 0 and 15 (levels).

-Last open the project in Pycharm and run the GUI file with a 3.8 python interpreter:
+* Last open the project in Pycharm and run the **MVC_GUI file**.
-  Edit the configuration by changing the 'Script path' to your local directory and specify to Ex4\Client\GUI.py
+* To stop the run press double esc.
+**Please visit our wiki page for a short view of how the GUI looks like and how it works**

 ## Results